 (2011).
 Editor.
 Reading Communities from Salons to Cyberspace.
 Houndmills, Basingstoke, Hampshire; New York, NY: Palgrave Macmillan.

 BOOK CHAPTERS (Refereed)

-(in press).
-With Fuller, D. ‘Shared Reading and Mass Reading Events in North America and the UK in the Twenty-First Century’.
-Adapted extract from Chapter 1 of Reading Beyond the Book translated into French for a collection edited by Professors Brigitte Ouvry-Vial (U de Maine, France) and Lodovica Braida (U of Milan, Italy) to be published by Presses Universitaires de Rennes.
+(2020).
+With Fuller, Danielle.
+“Shared Reading and Mass Reading Events in North America and the UK in the Twenty-First Century.
+Adapted Extract from Chapter 1 of Reading Beyond the Book Translated into French.”
+In Lire En Europe, Textes, Formes, Lectures (XVIIIe-XXIe Siècle), edited by Lodovica Braida et Brigitte Ouvry-Vial, Presses Universitaires de Rennes (PUR), 91–107.

 (2016).
 With Fuller, D. “Fun… and other reasons for sharing reading with strangers: “Mass Reading Events and the Possibilities of Pleasure.
 In Lynne (E.F.)
 McKechnie, Knut Oterholm, Paulette M. Rothbauer and Kjell Ivar Skjerdingstad, eds.
 Plotting the Reading Experience: Theory/Practice/Politics (pp. 133-147).
 Waterloo, ON: Wilfrid Laurier University Press.

 (2012).
 With Fuller, D. “Mixing it Up: Using Mixed Methods Research to Investigate Contemporary Cultures of Reading.”
 In Anouk Lang (Ed.), From Codex to Hypertext: Reading at the Turn of the Twenty-First Century (pp. 234-251).
 Amherst: University of Massachusetts Press.